andteklin/lord-of-the-strings/index.md

 #### Team Work
 How did you coordinate?
 Who was responsible for what?
 You can skip this section if you work alone.
 #### Outside Resources
 If you are using a code base from outside of class, or found a particular resource helpful, please put it here.
 Describe any use of generative AI tools here as well.
-What did they do well.